GreyDGL/PentestGPT/README.md

 2. The report can be printed in a human-readable format by running `python3 utils/report_generator.py <log file>`.
 A sample report `sample_pentestGPT_log.txt` is also uploaded.

+## Custom Models and Local LLMs
+PentestGPT now support any LLMs, but the prompts are only optimized for GPT-4.
+- To use local GPT4ALL model, you may run `pentestgpt --reasoning_model=gpt4all --parse_model=gpt4all`
+- The model configs are available `pentestgpt/utils/APIs`.
+Please follow the example of `module_import.py`, `gpt4all.py` and `chatgpt_api.py` to create API support for your own model.

 <!-- LICENSE -->